 Policyholders make your mutual insurance company strong, don’t disenfranchise them by making it inconvenient to vote by proxy.
 When you provide multiple, convenient options for your policyholders to pay their bills, more of them respond by paying their bills on time and in full.
 You can expect the same response when your organization offers an online proxy.

-In fact, the same technology that allows you to offer accommodating proxy options also give you the opportunity to provide frequent and timely reminders to policyholders that inspire action, one-click access to election-related materials, social media sharing and more.
+In fact, the same technology that allows you to offer accommodating proxy options also give you the opportunity to provide frequent and timely reminders to policyholders that inspire action, one-click access to election-related materials, and more.

 The same “bank-level” technology that currently powers your online services can also safely and securely guards your election.

 It is possible to merge the traditional mutuality model with today’s technological capabilities.
 Your policyholders will thank you for the opportunity to participate in organizational governance in a convenient, easy-to-understand manner and your ROI will likely be far more than just an increase in returned proxies.